J. L. S. Abbey

-Joseph Leo Seko Abbey was a Ghanaian economist, politician and diplomat.
+Joseph Leo Seko Abbey (born 15 August 1940) was a Ghanaian economist, politician and diplomat.
 He served as Ghana's Commissioner for Economic Planning from 1978 to 1979.
 He was Ghana High Commissioner to Canada from 1984 to 1986, Ghana High Commissioner to the United Kingdom from 1986 to 1990, and Ghana Ambassador to the United States of America from 1990 to 1994.

 Early life and education

 Abbey was born on 15 August 1940 in Accra, Gold Coast, the son of Robert Mensah Abbey, a Ghanaian politician and Member of Parliament during the first republic.

 Abbey had his secondary education at Mfantsipim School and later entered the London School of Economics in 1961 where he obtained his bachelor's degree in economics in 1964.
 In 1965, he enrolled at the Iowa State University for his graduate studies in statistics.
 In 1967 he was awarded a master's degree in statistics, and in 1968 he was awarded his doctorate degree in statistics.
 In 1971, he joined the University of Western Ontario as an Associate Research Fellow.
 In 1973, he obtained a master's degree in economics from the university.